noproblemo1/project-sedici/README.md

 Get your own community handle for Bluesky!

-Go to https://sedici.me to join the Sedici Leclerc community.
+Go to [sedici.me](https://sedici.me) to join the Charles Leclerc community on Bluesky.

 ## What is a community handle?

 A domain that other people can have their own subdomain on.
-For example, [@mozzius.swifties.social](https://mozzius.swifties.social) is a community handle that is part of the https://swifties.social community.
+For example, [@tadej.sedici.me](https://tadej.sedici.me) is a community handle that is part of the [sedici.me](https://sedici.me) community.

 ## How do I get a community handle?